xavdid/website/posts/favorite-media-2020/index.md

 fact_year: 1754
 tags: [lookback, books, movies, television, videogames, Airtable]
 og_img: https://i.imgur.com/BQIYHGL.png
-og_desc: An exploration of my favorite 2020 escapism methods (aka the best things I read and watched this year).
+og_desc: An exploration of my favorite 2020 escapism methods (aka the best things I read, watched, and played this year).
 ---

 2020 was an odd year for media consumption, for obvious reasons.
 While there's a lot to say about the year that was, you don't need that from me.